Who can be part of the parenting plan?

 Can a non-parent file for custody of a child?

-The Washington Courts website has links to court forms that are needed to file a non-parental custody case.
-WashingtonLawHelp.org has additional information about non-parental custody (but please note that WomensLaw.org is not affiliated with WashingtonLawHelp.org and cannot vouch for the information contained on that site).
+The Washington Courts website has links to court forms that are needed to file a guardianship case.
+WashingtonLawHelp.org has additional information about non-parental guardianship but please note that WomensLaw.org is not affiliated with WashingtonLawHelp.org and cannot vouch for the information contained on that site.

 For more information, you may want to talk to a lawyer.
 See our WA Finding A Lawyer page for legal referrals.